How to Travel (preliminary info page)

 Basics

-Graduate students traveling for research or to conferences generally should not be paying for their own travel.
+Graduate students traveling for research or to conferences should not be paying for their own travel.
 In most cases your adviser's research grant should cover the expenses.
 The university and the department also have some funds to help students travel to meetings, summer schools, etc.

 Links